Koszul self duality of manifolds: Introduction

 Precise statements of the following results can be found in the given sections.

-The main ingredient to the self duality of $E_M$ is an interpretation of Koszul duality in terms of Thom complexes $\mathrm{Th}(-)$ of operads in the category of parametrized spectra. \begin{prp}[Propositions \ref{prp:koszulverdieroperad}, \ref{prp:koszulverdiermodule}: Koszul-Verdier duality] To an operad $O$ and module pair $(R,A)$ in $(\mathrm{Top},\times)$ we can associate an operad $\xi_O$ and module $\xi_{(R,A)}$ in $(\mathrm{ParSp},\bar\wedge)$ for which there are equivalences
+The main ingredient for the compactly supported Koszul self duality of $E_M$ is an interpretation of Koszul duality in terms of Thom complexes $\mathrm{Th}(-)$ of operads and right modules in the category of parametrized spectra. \begin{prp}[Propositions \ref{prp:koszulverdieroperad}, \ref{prp:koszulverdiermodule}: Koszul-Verdier duality] To an operad $O$ and right module pair $(R,A)$ in $(\mathrm{Top},\times)$ we can associate an operad $\xi_O$ and right module $\xi_{(R,A)}$ in $(\mathrm{ParSp},\bar\wedge)$ for which there are compatible equivalences

 \end{prp}